본문 바로가기

 【SYNONYM】 precisely, literally, accurately

-【ROOTs】 ex; out, out of, forth act(ag); to go, drive, move ly; adverb suffix
+【ROOTs】 ex; out, out of, forth act; to go, drive, move ly; adverb suffix

-【Etymology】 《Latin agereto lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement
+【Etymology】 《Latin agere[from Greek agein("to drive")] to lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement

 【DERIVATIVEs】 exact, exactable, exacter, exaction, exactitude, exactness, exactor, exactly